metalback/ValidaMe/README.md

 # Changelog
 - 2017/09/17
 - Added support to Foundation 5
-- Changing the library to Singleton, to a better integration.
+- Changing the library to Singleton, for a better integration.
 - 2015/11/28
 - Added support to Foundation And Bootstrap